samdphillips/racket-keyring/README.md

 ## keyring-keychain-lib
 ### Testing
+To test the Mac backend with a different keychain than your default login keychain follow these instructions.

 1. Open the Keychain Access application and in the "File" menu choose "New Keychain...".
+   Name the new keychain `test.keychain` and place it in your home directory.
 2. Run the following to run the test suite.
    ```
    MACOSX_TEST_KEYCHAIN=$HOME/test.keychain raco test -s keychain-test -p keyring-keychain-lib
    ```

 # Changelog
+## 0.11.0

+Release date: 2023/10/31

+* Move tests into separate packages.

+* Reorganize the backends around `prop:keyring`

+* Clean up error message formatting.

+* Log errors from raise procedures.

+* Add `null` backend as default when the `KEYRING` environment variable is not set.

 ## 0.10.1